 Interpolate Z (Linear)

 When you are in the Interpolate Z (Linear) mode, selecting a range of vertices changes the elevation of those vertices to become a constant slope between two vertices.
-Left-click on the first desired vertex, then left-click again on the last desired vertex—from the same polyline—to apply the interpolation.
+This is often useful for overlapping stockpiles and you need to draw a boundary under the stockpile.
+To linearly interpolate the Z elevation between points, left-click on the first desired vertex, then left-click again on the last desired vertex—from the same polyline—to apply the interpolation

 Interpolate Z (Curve)